Science Fair History

 Overview of the Science Fair Program

-Over the last nine academic years (2007-8 through 2015-16) SFAFS volunteers participated heavily in the preparation and judging of local (mostly) elementary school science fairs in the Santa Fe Public School District (SFPS).
+Since 2007, SFAFS volunteers participated heavily in the preparation and judging of local (mostly) elementary school science fairs in the Santa Fe Public School District (SFPS).
 We judged both at the individual school fairs and also at the Science Expo, an event in which the best projects from the individual schools were judged again.
 Expo winners representing each of the grade level groupings were selected.
 Our work also included varying amounts of pre-fair consultation with students, helping them pick doable, inexpensive, safe science projects.

 The principal criteria for a student science project are that it ask a question that can be answered using the scientific method and that experimental data be collected and interpreted in the process.
 Such projects are said to be "inquiry-based."
 Others, such as models of the solar system, or mock papier-maché volcanoes, are referred to as "demonstrations."
 Since a major goal is to teach the value of inquiry-based learning, there is a strong emphasis on guiding students and teachers toward producing inquiry-based projects.
 In 2011-12, SFPS began a "triage" process whereby only inquiry-based projects were selected for outside (SFAFS) judging.
 The others were judged by in-school and administration personnel.
 This process was continued in 2012-13, but then in 2013-14 we reverted to a process in which all projects were judged on an equal basis.